-- 24. See Diagram 9 in this Supplementary Planning Guidance.
-The Planning Officer dealing with the planning application will consider the evidence presented.
-In doing so he/ she will consult with a competent officer (-s) within the Council.
-Before coming to a conclusion and make a recommendation about the planning application he/ she will consider the evidence of the competent officer (-s) and relevant evidence obtained from external parties, e.g. community and town councils.
+26. Before coming to a conclusion and make a recommendation about the planning application the Planning Officer will consider the evidence of the competent officer (-s) and relevant evidence obtained from external parties, e.g. community and town councils.
 The Planning Officer may ask the applicant for clarification or for more details to ensure that the Statement is correct and complete before making a recommendation on the application for planning permission.
+The

-The Planning Officer will discuss any additional evidence received from the applicant with competent officer (-s) within the Council. - 25.
-Where there is dispute between the Planning Officer and the applicant about the evidence in the Language Statement, the Officer will appoint a qualified external consultant to consider the evidence that is the subject of the dispute.
+Planning Officer will discuss any additional evidence received from the applicant with competent officer (-s) within the Council.

+27. Where there is dispute between the Planning Officer and the applicant about the evidence in the Language Statement, the Officer will appoint a qualified external consultant to consider the evidence that is the subject of the dispute.
 The applicant will be notified of the intention to employ an external consultant before appointing one.
 The applicant will be responsible for costs associated with employing a consultant.